 A number of useful bilateral treaties also provide an effective framework for productive economic relations and for cooperation on relevant international issues.
-The most recent bilateral agreements are the Convention Between Canada and the Hellenic Republic for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion With Respect to Taxes on Income and on Capital which came into effect on January 1, 2011, and the Agreement Between Canada and the Hellenic Republic Concerning Youth Mobility, which will enter into force in early 2013.
+The most recent bilateral agreements are the Convention Between Canada and the Hellenic Republic for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion With Respect to Taxes on Income and on Capital which came into effect on January 1, 2011, and the Agreement Between Canada and the Hellenic Republic Concerning Youth Mobility, which entered into force on February 27, 2013.

 In 1996, to foster closer commercial relations, the business community in Athens established the Canadian-Hellenic Chamber of Commerce (CHCC).

-A Memorandum of Understanding in Education Cooperation, signed in July 1998, provides the basis for a growing number of cooperative arrangements between Canadian and Greek Universities.
-The Greek government has provided extensive funding for the establishment of Chairs and Centres of Hellenic Studies, notably at McGill University (in cooperation with Université de Montréal and Concordia), York, University of Manitoba and Simon Fraser University.
+A Memorandum of Understanding in Education Cooperation, signed in July 1998, provided the initial foundations for cooperative arrangements between Canadian and Greek Universities.
+Chairs and Centres of Hellenic Studies have been established at Canadian universities notably McGill University, York University and Simon Fraser University.
+Plans are underway for the launch of Hellenic Studies at the Munk School of Global Affairs at the University of Toronto.
 The first Canadian Studies Centre in Greece was established in 2002 at the University of Athens.

 A number of Canadian companies have operations or partnerships in Greece.
 They include: